-Since a federal judge ruled just over a week ago that the Hollywood screener ban is illegal, a race is on in the motion picture community to get video copies of films into the hands of every awards voter possible before another judge gets a chance to overturn the decision.
-However, because some of the largest studios aren't cooperating, however, causing an erratic awards season.
+Since the judge's decision earlier this month, a race has developed -pitting major studios against smaller independents - to get video copies of films into the hands of every awards voter possible before another judge gets a chance to overturn the decision.

+Some of the largest studios aren't cooperating, however, causing an erratic awards season.
 Miramax, for example, began shipping screeners of four of its films to non-Oscar awards, while its parent Disney, along with Warner Brothers, said it will not send out screeners to people other than the Oscar voters who signed the legally binding promise to keep them secure from pirates.
-Other studios voiced similar plans.

-The Motion Picture Association of America has vowed to appeal the judge’s decision, which accepted the argument that the ban amounted to restraint of trade by the major studios.
-Rich Taylor, the association spokesman, said the appeal would be filed “some time in the next couple of weeks.”
+The Motion Picture Association of America has vowed to appeal the judge's decision, which accepted the argument that the ban injured smaller, independent film producers.
+Rich Taylor, the association spokesman, said the appeal would be filed "some time in the next couple of weeks."
 That effectively means any court action will now come after the awards season.

 Back to the top